cloud-custodian/cloud-custodian/docs/source/developer/tests.rst

         resources = policy.run()
         self.assertEqual(len(resources), 1)

-Now run this test via nosetest.
+Now run this test.
 This may take a little while as the test is contacting AWS.
-All responses are stored in the placebo dir, and can be viewed when the test is finished:
+All responses are stored in the placebo dir, and can be viewed when the test is finished.
+It is not necessary to inspect these files, but they can be helpful if the test is not behaving how you expect.

   .. code-block:: shell

-    $ ls -1 tests/data/placebo/test_example/
+    $ ls tests/data/placebo/test_example/
     ec2.DescribeInstances_1.json
     ec2.DescribeTags_1.json